EdgarEbonfowl/EbonsContentMod/README.md

 - [Wings of Air](https://www.aonprd.com/KineticistTalentsDisplay.aspx?ItemName=Wings%20of%20Air)

 ## Ability Fixes
 - **Come And Get Me!** barbarian power now works correctly with the skald's raging song.
-The vanilla version only affected the skald, not teammates.
-It will be disabled any time a teammate steps out of the song's aura then steps back in, so be aware of that.
+The vanilla version only affected the skald, not teammates. *Update:* the state of the toggle is now tracked, so if a character steps out of the inspired rage aoe with Come And Get Me! enabled it is immediately disabled, but when they step back in it turns back on automatically.
+This happens even on other character's turns so if a character moves out of the song, ends their turn, then the skald moves close to them again, Come And Get Me! will turn back on automatically.
 - **Discordant Voice** feat now applies to any ally within the area of effect of any bard song rather than just the beneficial ones.

 ## Mechanics Fixes/Changes